Derrickdong/SafeWheels/README.md

 This is an app that created for school age kids to let them ride bike safely.

 The final released version is the file called 'app-debug.apk' above.
-The team couldn't upload the app to the app store and the app cannot adapt to all mobile phones due to the lack of time in our final semester.
+Our team couldn't upload the app to the app store and the app cannot adapt to all mobile phones due to the lack of time in our final semester.

 # Main Functions